ida-pay/idapay-refresh/CONTRIBUTING.md

 The IDAPay Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.

-Firstly in terms of structure, there is no particular concept of “Core developers” in the sense of privileged people.
+In terms of structure, there is no particular concept of “Core developers”; in the sense of privileged people.
 Open source often naturally revolves around meritocracy where longer term contributors gain more trust from the developer community.
-However, some hierarchy is necessary for practical purposes.
-As such there are repository “maintainers” who are responsible for merging pull requests as well as a “lead maintainer” who is responsible for the release cycle, overall merging, moderation and appointment of maintainers.
+However, some hierarchy is necessary for practical purposes; as such there are "contributors" who are known contributors that issues or code reviews may be assigned to, and "administrators" who are responsible for appointing contributors, merging pull requests, and processing the release cycle.

+This should not mean that you must be a known "contributor" to contribute, anyone may fork and pull merge requests.
+Your participation in the community will quickly gain you official trusted "contributor" status.

 Contributor Workflow
 --------------------